Nepean Football Summer Competition Rules and Guidelines 2021/2022

-The following rules and guidelines are for the Summer Football season run by Nepean Football Association which will run from Monday 18th September 2017 and conclude on Friday the 15th of December 2017.
+The following rules and guidelines are for this Summer Football season run by Nepean Football Association.

 - Nepean Football Association is known as NFA.

-- It will be made up of the following rounds being;
+Nepean Summer Football Penrith will be made up of the following rounds:

-- round 1 week commencing Monday 18th of September
+- Round 1 week commencing Monday 29th of November

-- round 2 week commencing the 25th of September
+- Round 2 week commencing Monday 6th of December

-- round 3 week commencing the 2nd of October
+- Round 3 week commencing Monday 13th of December

-- round 4 week commencing the 9th of October
+- Round 4 week commencing Monday 20th of December

-- round 5 week commencing the 16th of October
+- Round 5 week commencing Monday 31st of January

-- round 6 week commencing the 23rd of October
+- Round 6 week commencing Monday 7th of February

-- round 7 week commencing the 30th of October
+- Round 7 week commencing Monday 14th of February

-- round 8 week commencing the 6th of November
+- Round 8 week commencing Monday 21st of February

-- round 9 week commencing the 13th of November
+- Round 9 week commencing Monday 28th of February

-- round 10 week commencing the 20th of November
+- Round 10 week commencing Monday 7th of March

-- round 11 week commencing the 27th of November
+- Round 11 week commencing Monday 14th of March

-- round 12 week commencing the 4th of December
+- Round 12 week commencing Monday 21st of March

-- Finals will be played week commencing the 11th of December.
-Please note that all other teams will play during this week even if they don’t make the final.
+- Finals will be played week commencing the 21st of March.
+Please note that all other teams will play during this week even if they do not make the final.

-- If at the conclusion of a Final a clear winner is not decided on goals 5-minutes each way will be played.
-No golden goal rule will apply.
+- If at the conclusion of a final a clear winner is not decided on goals 5-minutes each way will be played.
+Golden goal rule will apply.
 If the match is still drawn after extra time a penalty shoot-out will apply.
 A penalty shoot-out will be conducted as per the normal FIFA laws of the game.
 The kick will be taken from the edge of the penalty area.
-The person kicking the ball can only have a twostep approach.
+The person kicking the ball can only have a two-step approach.

 PARTICIPATING AGE GROUPS FOR COMPETITION: